 - Crest Biting: Crest Biting is a part of mating, but aggressive or extreme biting will harm your crested gecko.

 - Weight Loss: Male and female geckos can bully submissive geckos in the cage by hoarding food and stopping them from eating.
-This can lead to weight loss for other crested geckos.
-Even if your gecko is stressed or intimidated, it can lose weight.
+This can lead to weight loss for others.
+Even if your pet is stressed or intimidated, it can lose weight.

-- Tail Loss or Nipping: If you notice the tail loss or nipping, you must separate your crested geckos before it is too late.
+- Tail Loss or Nipping: If you notice tail loss or nipping, separate them before it is too late.

-If you notice any of these signs, immediately separate your crested geckos, as it is not healthy and can be dangerous in the long run.
+If you notice any of these signs, immediately separate them, as it is unhealthy and can be dangerous in the long run.

-Fun Fact: Crested geckos can live approximately 15 – 20 years if looked after with proper care.
+Fun Fact: These little reptiles can live approximately 15 – 20 years if looked after with proper care.

 Conclusion

-Crested geckos can live together as long as you do not place two male geckos in the same enclosure.
+These reptiles can live together if you do not place two males in the same enclosure.
 When you are housing multiple geckos together, it is essential to provide them with a safe space.
 Otherwise, they can get stressed.
-Also, if you notice unusual behavior or threat signs, separate your geckos immediately.
-Always monitor your geckos when you house them together.
+Also, if you notice unusual behavior or threat signs, separate them immediately.
+Always monitor them when you house them together.

 We have provided you with all the important details regarding housing crested geckos together.
 Whatever decision you make, ensure that it is well calculated.